 - 1/2 cup chow mein noodles

-- Pour mixture into a small slow cooker.
+- Remove from heat.
+Add additional ½ cup of chicken broth, dried onion, garlic powder, black pepper, salt, sugar & cinnamon.
+Pour mixture into a small crock pot.
 Add chicken breasts & let cook, on low for 4-6 hours or until fully cooked.

-- Remove chicken breasts, shred, & place back into the gravy.
+- Remove chicken breasts, shred, & place back into gravy.
 Taste & adjust seasonings if needed.
-Serve over cooked white or brown rice with desired toppings: peas, pineapple chunks, olives, cheese, coconut flakes, chow mein noodles, etc.
+Serve over cooked brown rice with desired toppings: peas, fresh pineapple, olives, cheese, coconut flakes, chow mein noodles, etc.

-- Stovetop Method: Boil chicken in water for 10-15 minutes or until done.
+- *No crock pot method: Boil chicken in water for 10-15 minutes or until done.
 Remove from water & dice chicken with a knife.
-Make sauce as directed above & add the cooked chicken.
+Make sauce as above & add cooked chicken.
 Bring chicken & gravy mixture to a boil.
 Serve over rice with desired toppings.